g4klx/M17Client/README.md

 It is hoped to eventually have at least two front ends for the M17 Client, the first a standard GUI which already exists for desktop operation, and a different user interface more geared towards use in a mobile setting with PTT input and other controls via GPIO inputs and possibly a touch screen.

+This software is licenced under the GPL v2.